edgeston/edgeston/README.md

 Front-End Engineer
 ------------------

 Been working in IT for the past 5 years.
-Transitioned into a Front-End in the past year.
+Transitioned into Front-End in the past year.
 I love learning, code, and finding solutions that will help others.

 * 😄 Pronouns: She/Her
 * 🌍  I'm based in the US